Gl0balRak/File_Socket/README.md

-### Program for synchronizing the contents of two folders through wifi
+### Program for synchronizing the contents of two folders through LAN

-Works very easy.
-File send.py is looking for new files in its repository and then send them to listener.py on another device.
+Programm was made for FrenTez